Andries-Smit/MendixCustomWidgetSDK/README.md

 ## Typical usage scenario

-Use this template to start building a widget for Mendix 5.
+Use this SDK to start building a custom widget for Mendix 5.
-Alter this README.md file and describe what your widget does.

-## Description

-The javascript inside the widget has examples of:

-- Using CSS within a Widget.
-- Using templating.
-- Loading external library's.
-- DOM manipulation.
-- Event attaching.
-- Loading data.
-- Executing microflow and sending data.
-- Working with the context object (The object that is send by a contextview , for instance a dataview).